 About the estate:

-Having come under the control of the healthcare professionals' mutual insurance company, MACSF, in 2011, Lascombes has regained its stability and can now look to the future.
+Since coming under the ownership of MACSF, the mutual insurance company for healthcare professionals, in 2011, Lascombes has regained its composure and can now look to the future.
 The new owner makes no secret of his ambition to elevate Lascombes to the level of a very good second growth.
-Under the direction of Dominique Befve, the estate has already made significant progress in recent years, taking another step forward in the early 2010s.
-It is now consistently excellent.
+Under the direction of Dominique Befve, the wine has already made significant progress in recent years, taking another step forward in the early 2010s.
+It is now consistent.

 Wine Spectator